laraadeboye/Steghub-Devops-Cloud-Engineer/CI-WITH-ANSIBLE-SOME-DEVOPS-TOOLS/ci-with-ansi-sona-jenkins-artifactory.md

 We will automate the installation of sonarqube on our previously configured sonarqube instance in the ci environment: `sonar.infradev.laraadeboye.com` with ansible.

-Later, using ansible we will create a role that installs sonarqube with postgresql as the backend database.
+** Later, using ansible we will create a role that installs sonarqube with postgresql as the backend database.

 Now, it will be done manually,

 First create the sonarqube EC2 instance preferably with `t2.medium`.
-Allow inboud traffic on sonarqube default port `9000`
+Allow inbound traffic on sonarqube default port `9000`

 We will install sonarqube 9.9 version which is currently the latest version (Dec 2024).
-It has a prerequisite for java
+It has a prerequisite for java.

 Make some linux kernel configuration changes to ensure optimal performance of the tool by increasing `vm.max_map_count`, `file descriptor` and `ulimit`